 This is the "loads a certificate file" option.
 This option takes a string argument.
-This option can be used with a file password option
+This can be either a file or a PKCS #11 URL password option

 This is the "loads the certificate authority's private key file" option.
 This option takes a string argument.
 This can be either a file or a PKCS #11 URL null-password option